-- Grade 12 academic graduation with English 12 and Math 11 (Applications, Principles, Foundations or Pre-Calculus). - Mature student status with acceptable scores on College Assessments; OR - Applicants whose native language is not English and who are not Canadian citizens can meet the English language admission requirement by presenting an acceptable TOEFL or IELTS score.
+- Grade 12 academic graduation with English 12 and Math 11 (Applications, Principles, Foundations or Pre-Calculus). - Applicants whose native language is not English and who are not Canadian citizens can meet the English language admission requirement by presenting an acceptable TOEFL or IELTS score.